opena11y/fae/centos7-configuration.md

 [How To Install and Use PostgreSQL on CentOS 7](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-centos-7)

 ### Create a database user

+Use the createuser command to create a database user for FAE 2.0

 ```
 $sudo -i -u postgres
 $ createuser --interactive